rfelixallen/inhospitable/README.md

 TODO
 Features
-* Play test distance between bunkers and starvation Fixes
+* Play test distance between bunkers and starvation
+* Compile game to run on Windows or Mac
+* Compile game to run in a web browser
+Fixes
 * Adjust amount and placement of food/meds in a bunker
 * Fix Bunker generation placement

 Log
 8/8/15
+-Also changed monster code so that they dont pick up items.
 -Fixed Monster hunting code using logging.
 The problem is that monsters were hunting if they were less than 5 on x OR y from the player. changed it to AND.
 Discovered bunkers generate out of bounds.

 8/6/15